Edouard99/RemotePupilCoreDevice-Empatica/README.md

 ## Introduction

-This project aims to create a data collection system using the <a href="https://pupil-labs.com/products/core/" target="_blank">Pupil Core Device</a> and the <a href="https://www.empatica.com/en-eu/research/e4/" target="_blank">Empatica E4</a>.
-This system can collect, process, synchronize data (of both devices), and store data in real-time with a wireless process.
-That means that Pupil Core device will not be wired to the computer (using a TCP protocol), and Empatica E4’s data will be collected in real-time using a Bluetooth Low Energy Protocol.
+This project aims at creating a data collection system using the <a href="https://pupil-labs.com/products/core/" target="_blank">Pupil Core Device</a> and the <a href="https://www.empatica.com/en-eu/research/e4/" target="_blank">Empatica E4</a>.
+The system can collect, process, synchronize data (of both devices), and store data in real-time with a wireless process.
+This means that Pupil Core device will not be wired to the computer (using a TCP protocol), and Empatica E4’s data will be collected in real-time using a Bluetooth Low Energy Protocol.

 ## How does it work?